reactjs/react.dev/src/content/learn/typescript.md

 const [status, setStatus] = useState<Status>("idle");
 ```

-Or, as recommended in [Principles for structuring state](/learn/choosing-the-state-structure#principles-for-structuring-state), you can group related state as an object and describe the different possibilities via object types:
+Or, as recommended in [Principles for structuring State](/learn/choosing-the-state-structure#principles-for-structuring-state), you can group related State as an object and describe the different possibilities via object types:

 ```ts
 type RequestState =